AnotherDevBoy/log-monitoring/discovery/README.md

 > The alerting state does not need to persist across program runs

-Finally, this means that every time the app runs it should produce the same or very similar results.
+Finally, this means that every time the app runs, it should produce the same or very similar results.

 ## Discovery
 ### HTTP access log